lucascisneros00/Samples/project_2/README.md

 # Predicting the S&P500
-Deep Neural Networks have seen a great surge in popularity among Financial Analysts, because of their ability to discern very complex patterns in data.
-Coupled with increasing computing power, these models have become very useful for computing financial estimates with large data sets.
-The main objective of this analysis is, precisely, to take advantage of Deep Learning models to predict the SPY ETF (which tracks the S&P 500 Index) and to compare these with traditional time series models (ARIMA, GARCH).
+I employ Deep Neural Networks, namely, RNN and LSTM architectures in order to predict next week's prices of the SPY ETF (S&P 500 tracker), with only data of the previous month.
+In the future it would be interesting to compare how these fare against traditional time series models (GARCH/ARIMA).

 # Data
-The data consists of daily prices of SPY for the year 2021 (247 obs.), retrieved from Yahoo!
+The data consists of daily prices of SPY for the last 20 years 2021 (5035 obs.), retrieved from Yahoo!
 Finance.
+The models would severely improve with larger data sets, with minute-by-minute information for example.